ntmv/MSc_criskcasebase/README.md

 - `Papers` - Papers for background information.
 To be updated.

--`simulation_scripts` - Template script for simulation from a two-cause model using the `replicate` function
+- `simulation_scripts` - Template script for simulation from a two-cause model using the `replicate` function

 - `src` - Fitting functions and survival performance metrics functions